Method-Security/methodokta/docs/development/setup.md

 ## Adding a new capability

-To add a new K8s capability to methodokta, providing new enumeration capabilities to security operators everywhere, please see the [adding a new capability](./adding.md) page.
+To add a new Okta capability to methodokta, providing new enumeration capabilities to security operators everywhere, please see the [adding a new capability](./adding.md) page.

 ## Setting up your development environment